On the road again: Travelers emerge in time for Thanksgiving | Business

 Determined to reclaim Thanksgiving traditions that were put on pause last year by the pandemic, millions of Americans will be loading up their cars or piling onto planes to gather again with friends and family.

-The seven-day daily average of new reported cases up nearly 30% in the last two weeks through Tuesday, according to figures from Johns Hopkins University.
-The U.S. Centers for Disease Control and Prevention says unvaccinated people should not travel, although it is unclear whether that recommendation is having any effect.
+The seven-day daily average of new reported cases up nearly 30 per cent in the last two weeks through Tuesday, according to figures from Johns Hopkins University.
+The US Centers for Disease Control and Prevention says unvaccinated people should not travel, although it is unclear whether that recommendation is having any effect.

-More than 2.2 million travelers streamed through airport checkpoints last Friday, the busiest day since the pandemic devastated travel early last year.
-From Friday through Monday, the number of people flying in the U.S. was more than double the same days last year and only 8% lower than the same days in 2019.
+More than 2.2 million travellers streamed through airport checkpoints last Friday, the busiest day since the pandemic devastated travel early last year.
+From Friday through Tuesday, the number of people flying in the US was more than double the same days last year and less than 9 per cent lower than the same days in 2019.

-At Newark Liberty International Airport in New Jersey, Peter Titus, an engineer at the Princeton University plasma physics lab, was heading to visit extended family in Canada with his wife and adult son.
-He carried a folder with printouts of their vaccination cards and negative COVID-19 tests needed to fly into Canada.

-“We've put pictures on Facebook so a lot of them have seen pictures of him, but to get to actually touch him and talk to him, I'm excited about it,” said Starling, 44, of West Point, Mississippi, who will gather with nearly 40 family members, all of whom agreed to be vaccinated.
+“We've put pictures on Facebook so a lot of them have seen pictures of him, but to get to actually touch him and talk to him, I'm excited about it,” said Starling, 44, of West Point, Mississippi.

 For their part, airlines are hoping to avoid a repeat of the massive flight cancellations — more than 2,300 apiece — that dogged Southwest and American Airlines at different times last month.